myeyesareblind/blog/_posts/2017-02-06-Combine-hash-values.md

 ```

 ## Hashing
-`NSDictionary` is a collection that we use everyday.
-Most of the time we use a native type as a key, something like `NSDictionary<NSString, MyClass>` and everything just works.
+`NSDictionary` is a collection that we use every day.
+Most of the times we use a native type as a key, something like `NSDictionary<NSString, MyClass>` and everything just works.
 But sometimes it's required to use a custom object as a key.
-For example, I needed to store array of events per date-range: `NSDictionary<MyDateRange, NSArray>`, where `MyDateRange` is:
+For example, I needed to store an array of events per date-range: `NSDictionary<MyDateRange, NSArray>`, where `MyDateRange` is:
 ```obj-c
 @interface MyDateRange
 @property (readwrite) NSDate *start;
 @property (readwrite) NSDate *end;
 @end
 ```
-When using a custom `NSObject` as a key in dictionary it's required to implement `isEqual:`, `copyWithZone:` and `hash` methods. `isEqual` and `copyWithZone` are easy: we simply compare/copy `NSDate` properties. `hash` is not: we need to combine hashes of 2 `NSDate`.
+When using a custom `NSObject` as a key in dictionary, it's required to implement `isEqual:`, `copyWithZone:` and `hash` methods. `isEqual` and `copyWithZone` are easy: we simply compare/copy `NSDate` properties. `hash` is not: we need to combine hashes of 2 `NSDate`.
 In this article I want to discuss:
 1. The properties that a good hash function must possess.
 2. Existing implementations from a few well-known libraries.
-3. Performance on artificial test-data.
+3. Performance with artificial test-data.

-## 1. Properties of good hash-combine function
+## 1. Properties of a good hash-combine function
-`NSDictionary` allows a fast access to an object by a key no matter how many elements are there.
-To do this it relies on `hash` method. `hash` must be equal for objects that are equal and should be different if they are not equal.
+`NSDictionary` allows a fast access to an object by a key no matter how many elements there are.
+To do this `hash` method is being used. `hash` must be equal for objects that are equal and should be different if they are not equal.
 If the `hash` for different objects is equal, it's called a collision and `NSDictionary` will call `isEqual` on all of them to find proper key.
 More on this topic by [NSHipster](http://nshipster.com/equality/) and [Mike Ash](https://www.mikeash.com/pyblog/friday-qa-2010-06-18-implementing-equality-and-hashing.html).

 That's what documentation says.
 Unfortunately, it's not that simple in the real world.
-Internally hash-table stores keys in a so called buckets.
-The number of buckets is somewhat bigger then number of keys, we can see this in [CF-Foundation sources](https://github.com/opensource-apple/CF/blob/master/CFBasicHash.c).
+Internally, hash-table stores keys in a so called buckets.
+The number of buckets is somewhat bigger then a number of keys, we can see this in [CF-Foundation sources](https://github.com/opensource-apple/CF/blob/master/CFBasicHash.c).

 | Number of keys | Number of buckets (Actual NSDictionary Size) |
 | -------------- | ------------------------ |